Menu Close

 If we judge ourselves first, we will then be able to better judge the actions, words, ideas, and beliefs of others.
 The hypocrite ignores his own life and focuses on others.
 We see this all the time with Evangelical pastors.
 You know the type: they thunder against sin, most often sexual sin.
 They eviscerate all those who dare transgress the Bible’s sexual standard.
 Yet, in their own lives, they do the very things they condemn.
 (Ted Haggard, Jimmy Swaggart, Bob Gray, Jack Hyles, Benny Hinn, Paul Crouch, Jim Bakker, Eddie Long, and too many Catholic priests to count, just to name a few.
 Please see the Black Collar Crime Series.)

-I am of the opinion that those who shout the loudest over the peccadilloes of others often commit those very same sins in the privacy of their home, office, motel room, or back seat of their car.
+Those who shout the loudest over the peccadilloes of others often commit those very same sins in the privacy of their homes, offices, motel rooms, or back seats of their cars.
 They are hypocrites of the first degree.

 The Bible, from start to finish, clearly teaches that Christians are to judge others.
 It never teaches, thou shalt not judge.
 It DOES teach judging righteously.
 It does teach using a proper standard of judgment.
 It does teach a judgment that begins with self.